hashgraph/hedera-mirror-node/docs/design/hts.md

 ### Domain

--   Add `CryptoTransfer` class with class members `consensusTimestamp`, `entityId`, `amount`, `symbol`.
+-   Add `CryptoTransfer` class with class members `consensusTimestamp`, `entityId`, `amount`, `tokenId`.
 Also add necessary methods to support conversion from domain to protobuf TokenResponse
 -   Add a `StreamItemFilter` base class that can be shared by `TopicMessageFilter` and `CryptoTransferFilter` with support for `startTime`, `endTime`, `limit` and `subscriberId`
 ```java
     package com.hedera.mirror.grpc.domain;